 Backpacking, camping and scouting are great outdoor activities for children and adolescents, but they do require some proper equipment such as a good backpack, sleeping pad, sleeping bag etc. A good sleeping bag keeps your child comfortable and warm while he/she is camping out in nature.
-The offer of high-quality sleeping bags for kids is, unfortunately, very limited in comparison to the many options for adults.
-However, some brands do make great sleeping bags for kids.
+The offer of high-quality sleeping bags for kids is, unfortunately, very limited in comparison to the many options for us adults.
+However, we did find some great brands that make good sleeping bags for kids.
 Note that the sleeping bag must fit the size of the child to be thermally efficient.
 Sleeping bags for kids are therefore shorter and narrower than sleeping bags for adults to snugly enclose the body of the young outdoor enthusiast.
 Using a too big sleeping bag is almost like wearing a too big insulated jacket – it will not keep you warm because a big percentage of the body-warmed air will escape to the outside through the gaps.
 A too spacious sleeping bag also takes longer to heat up for a small person because a bigger volume must be filled with body-warmed air.

 Below we selected and reviewed the best sleeping bags for kids to make your buying decision a little easier.
 We only listed high-quality sleeping bags that come for a great price.
 The sleeping bags in this review are suitable for children who measure from 3′3″ (100 cm) to 5′6″ (167 cm) in height – see the table below.
 Two of them are adjustable in length to follow the growth of your child.
-If you are looking for a sleeping bag for a toddler/baby you should check out our first-hand review of the Morrison Outdoors Little Mo.
+If you are looking for a sleeping bag for a toddler/baby you should check out our first-hand review of the Morrison Outdoors Little Mo which we thoroughly tested on our hiking trips.
 All sleeping bags in this review are suitable for three-season outdoor activities; spring, summer and fall.

 Updated Content